jackfranklin/demopack/README.md

 ## Installation

+_Please note that `demopack` is very new and I'm sure it might not work right for all people on all machines.
+Please open an issue if you have any problems or suggestions!_

 You should install `demopack` globally so you can easily run it in a directory.

 Unfortunately `demopack` is taken on npm, so you need to install the scoped version: